cncf/kubernetes-community-days/planning/content-management.md

 * Reach out to known event speakers on the CNCF Slack and ask if they have speaking ideas (or if they want to speak at the event!)

 Recruiting a diverse speaker slate requires extra effort.
 Some ideas for this include:
-* Kubernetes Community Days prohibits all male panels so two women speakers means even in case of a cancellation you will have gender diversity
+* Kubernetes Community Days prohibits all male panels.
+Please plan to have a minimum of two women speakers on a panel.
+This ensures if there is a cancellation you will have gender diversity.
 * Contact organizations like [Women Who Code](https://www.womenwhocode.com/) and [Black Girls Code](http://www.blackgirlscode.com/)
 * Check relevant meetups for past speakers
 * Consider bringing in speakers from outside the region to improve diversity